 People who have had prior COVID-19 infection should no longer live in fear that they are at risk for re-infection or for infecting others.

-People with prior COVID-19 infection are not at greater risk for re-infection compared with vaccinated individuals, but those with prior infection may be at higher risk for serious adverse events if they do get vaccinated.
+People with prior COVID-19 infection are not at LOWER risk for re-infection compared with the risk for vaccinated individuals of developing breakthrough infections with the Delta variant.
+On the other hand, those with prior infection may be at higher risk for serious adverse events if they do get vaccinated.
 Receipt of ANY COVID-19 vaccine was associated with a higher incidence side effects in those with prior COVID-19 infection.
 (22) The Moderna mRNA vaccine was associated with more frequent and severe side effects after the 1st dose in those with prior infection.
 (23) Prior COVID-19 infection was also associated with increased rates of adverse events after the Pfizer vaccine.
-(24,25)
+(24,25).
+For a more detailed analysis, please refer to my article “Why Natural Immunity Should (MUST) Count,”

 The CDC and FDA must re-consider their recommendations that children and adults with a history of prior COVID-19 infection should still get a COVID-19 vaccine.